egorquaks/Autograph/README.md

 - Provides a simple command to leave an autograph (ie signature) on certain items.
 - Ability leave autographs through the anvil.
+- Ability to remove autographs through the grindstone.
 - Ability to set a list of possible items on which you can leave an autograph.
-- Ability to customize the autograph form.
+- Ability to customize the autograph form (and all messages output by the plugin, too) using [MiniMessage](https://docs.advntr.dev/minimessage/index.html).
 - Ability to customize the item which used to leave autograps through the anvil.

 ## Installation